JobitJames/End-to-End-Data-Engineering-Sentiment-Analysis-Pipeline/README.md

-# nd-to-End-Data-Engineering-Sentiment-Analysis-Pipeline
+MovieLens 32M - End-to-End Data Engineering & Sentiment Analysis Pipeline

+📌 Project Overview

-This project demonstrates a cloud-native data pipeline using the MovieLens 32M dataset.
-It ingests data into Google Cloud Storage, processes it in BigQuery with a star schema, and applies NLP for sentiment analysis on movie tags.
-The fully automated pipeline is visualized in Looker Studio for insights at scale.
+This project is a complete, cloud-based data engineering pipeline built using the MovieLens 32M dataset.
+It demonstrates how to design, build, and visualize large-scale data workflows using Google Cloud technologies, with a final goal of delivering actionable insights through an interactive Looker Studio dashboard.

+Alongside standard rating analytics, this project also includes sentiment analysis on user-generated movie tags, pushing the pipeline into NLP territory.